 Generally glazed tiles which show these values only when wet, although it is possible for unglazed tiles to fall into this classification too.
 These tiles may be considered for domestic areas such as kitchens, and other dry areas.

 Tiles falling into this classification will include some glazed tiles and most unglazed tiles.
 If a tile has this CoF as a minimum, dry and wet, it may be regarded as safe for installations including bathrooms, kitchens, porches, hallways, cloakrooms, utility rooms and living rooms.
 They may also be suitable for installation in public areas such as WCs, communal showers, swimming pools, cloakrooms, and expansive areas such as shopping centres, airports, and hotel foyers.

-So, if you’re looking to tile your bathroom or kitchen then you want to opt for floor tiles with an R11 rating such as Super White Polished, Madeira Titanium or Lounge Ivory.
+So, if you’re looking to tile your bathroom or kitchen then you want to opt for floor tiles with an R11 rating such as Moliere or Madeira Grafite Anti-Slip.
 For multi-use areas such as living spaces that flow into dining areas, R9 rated tiles will suffice but you might want to plump for some R10 rated tiles like our Roma Light Grey, Doblo Matt Light Grey, or Hammered Slate.

 For those of you out there who are business owners about to kit out a commercial premises you might want to take a look at our Doblo Rock, and Dunsen ranges – they’re R11 rated and will not only ensure slips are avoided but are also incredibly stylish and durable too!